Avik-Jain/100-Days-Of-ML-Code/README.md

 ## Implemented SVM using Kernel Trick | Day 16
 Using Scikit-Learn library implemented SVM algorithm along with kernel function which maps our data points into higher dimension to find optimal hyperplane.

 ## Started Deep learning Specialization on Coursera | Day 17
 Completed the whole Week 1 and Week 2 on a single day.
 Learned Logistic regression as Neural Network.

+## Deep learning Specialization on Coursera | Day 18
+Completed the Course 1 of the deep learning specialization.
+Implemented a neural net in python.

+## The Learning Problem , Professor Yaser Abu-Mostafa | Day 19
+Started Lecture 1 of 18 of Caltech's Machine Learning Course - CS 156 by Professor Yaser Abu-Mostafa.
+It was basically an intoduction to the upcoming lectures.
+He also explained Perceptron Algorithm.

+## Started Deep learning Specialization Course 2 | Day 20
+Completed the Week 1 of Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization.